 This material was prepared exclusively for the benefit and internal use of the JPMC client or prospect to whom it is directly addressed (including such entity’s subsidiaries, the “Company”) in order to assist the Company in evaluating a possible transaction(s) and does not carry any right of disclosure to any other party.
 In preparing these materials, we have relied upon and assumed, without independent verification, the accuracy and completeness of all information available from public sources or which was provided to us by or on behalf of the Company or which was otherwise reviewed by us.
 This material is for discussion purposes only and is incomplete without reference to the other briefings provided by JPMC.
 Neither this material nor any of its contents may be disclosed or used for any other purpose without the prior written consent of JPMC.

 Investments or strategies discussed herein may not be suitable for all investors.
 Neither JPMC nor any of its directors, officers, employees or agents shall incur in any responsibility or liability whatsoever to the Company or any other party with respect to the contents of any matters referred herein, or discussed as a result of, this material.
+Any projections or estimates contained herein are not guarantees of future outcomes.
 This material is not intended to provide, and should not be relied on for, accounting, legal or tax advice or investment recommendations.
 Please consult your own tax, legal, accounting or investment advisor concerning such matters.

 Not all products and services are available in all geographic areas.
 Eligibility for particular products and services is subject to final determination by JPMC and or its affiliates/subsidiaries.
 This material does not constitute a commitment by any JPMC entity to extend or arrange credit or to provide any other products or services and JPMC reserves the right to withdraw at any time.
 All services are subject to applicable laws, regulations, and applicable approvals and notifications.
 The Company should examine the specific restrictions and limitations under the laws of its own jurisdiction that may be applicable to the Company due to its nature or to the products and services referred herein.